cocotb/cocotb/documentation/source/building.rst

     If defined, log lines displayed in the terminal will be shorter.
 It will print only time, message type (``INFO``, ``WARNING``, ``ERROR``, ...) and the log message itself.

+.. envvar:: COCOTB_PDB_ON_EXCEPTION

+   If defined, cocotb will drop into the Python debugger (:mod:`pdb`) if a test fails with an exception.

 .. envvar:: MODULE

     The name of the module(s) to search for test functions.
 Multiple modules can be specified using a comma-separated list.